Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Interregnum

-Practical Responsibilities
+Practical responsibilities

 The Archdeacon will initiate guidance and support as soon as a vacancy is announced.
 The parish has three particular duties during a vacancy:

 2. To look after the parsonage house, ensuring its safety and security.
-The Property Secretary will visit in the early stages and discuss this with you.
+The property secretary will visit in the early stages and discuss this with you.
 Further details can be found in the Vacancies section of the Parsonage Handbook.

-3. To arrange clergy and others to take services, including baptisms, weddings and funerals.
+3. To arrange for clergy and others to take services, including baptisms, weddings and funerals.
 The Area Dean will give advice and support on this.

 Churchwardens should:

-• liaise with PCC Lay Chair, Secretary and Treasurer to ensure PCC meetings, APCM, payment of Parish Share etc. continue as normal
+• liaise with the PCC Lay Chair, Secretary and Treasurer to ensure PCC meetings, APCM, payment of Parish Share etc. continue as normal

-• make sure registers are maintained properly
+• make sure registers are maintained properly.

 Sequestration account